 Popular with families who want close access to the beach without giving up access to the city center, the areas of Bogatell and Ciutadella are lively on weekends.
 Both the Casino Barcelona and a long list of trendy nightclubs on the Barcelona beach are located here.

-Barcelona’s Gothic quarter, this is the heart of the old city and what many people call the “original” Barcelona.
-With a good balance of dining, shopping, and hotels, it is hugely popular with bachelor and bachelorette parties.
+Barcelona’s Gothic quarter is the heart of the old city and what many people call the “original” Barcelona.
+It is hugely popular with bachelor and bachelorette parties with a good balance of dining, shopping, and hotels.
 Despite the noise, it is still pretty, charming, and filled with quaint corners to explore.
 This is another neighborhood with tiny, winding streets.
 Check with your local friends or real estate agent to learn which might be best avoided after dark.

 This affluent part of Barcelona is home to a new technological park and tech incubator (Barcelona Activa).
-The modern, Silicon Valley-esque feel continues into the residential area, which has plenty of high rise apartment buildings and slick shopping plaza.
+The modern, Silicon Valley-Esque feel continues into the residential area with plenty of high-rise apartment buildings and a slick shopping plaza.
 Visually, it is pretty much the opposite of the city’s Gothic quarter, which expats will either love or hate.
-However, there is still lots of personality here.
-Former factories have been converted into artistic spaces and independent shops.
+However, there is still a lot of personalities here.
+Former factories have been converted into art spaces and independent shops.